 The turntable, which links 22 lines with locomotives and coaches, is the focal point.

-All exhibits are authentic and in good condition, with a few rare exceptions.
+All exhibits are authentic and in good condition, with rare exceptions.

 1.9.
 Fell’s Point